GSA/digitalgov.gov/content/authors/beth-killoran/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "Ms. Beth Killoran currently serves as the Deputy Chief Information Officer for the U.S. General Services Administration (GSA).
-Prior to joining GSA, Beth served as the CIO for the Department of Health and Human Services since November 2015."
+Prior to joining GSA, Beth served as the CIO for the Department of Health and Human Services."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: